Peter Dicken

-Peter Dicken (born 1938) is an economic geographer whose research focuses on processes and patterns in globalisation.
+Peter Dicken (born 1938) is an English economic geographer whose research focuses on processes and patterns in globalisation.
 He joined the University of Manchester in 1966 after completing an MA there.
 He is currently an emeritus professor at the same university, to which he has dedicated his academic life, continuing research on global patterns of business and globalisation.
 His self-described area is "the changing multi-scalar geographies of the global economy and on the structures and dynamics of global production networks, particularly the relationships between transnational corporations and states".

 Career

 Throughout his career Peter Dicken has been involved in the following positions: